 Division of property between spouses is a difficult issue to resolve during a divorce.
 There are two different systems in place that each state uses for property division: Community Property or Equitable Distribution.
 No matter which system is used, each state has its own guidelines for dividing marital property.
 You should seek legal advice from one of our experienced attorneys as this is a complicated area of family law.

-In equitable distribution states, all property, whenever or however acquired, regardless of legal title, is subject to equal or unequal division.
+Inequitable distribution states, that all property, whenever or however acquired, regardless of legal title, is subject to equal or unequal division.
 “Equitable” does not mean equal.
 Courts strive for a fair division between the parties and take into consideration several factors to make that determination.

 If you need to file or have been served with divorce paperwork at Island Law Office, PC, LLO, we can help.
 We understand your situation and can discuss your options and the progress of your case.
 When a marriage comes to an end, there are complex matters involving the division of property, child custody, visitation and support.
 When faced with a divorce, contact Island Law Office, PC, LLO and let us help you.